libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 ## Extended RCODE {#extrcode}

-The second field's Field-name is `RCODE` and its Field-value is `RCODE###`, where `###` stands for the DNS message extended RCODE as Decimal value, computed from both the OPT record and the DNS Message Header.
+The second field's Field-name is `RCODE` and its Field-value is `RCODE###`, where `###` stands for the DNS message extended RCODE as Decadic value, computed from both the OPT record and the DNS Message Header.
-If the lower four bits of extended RCODE in DNS Message Header can not be used, the Field-value is `UNKNOWNRCODE###`, where `###` stands for the DNS message extended RCODE as Decimal value, with the lower four bits set to zero (i.e. the four-bit left shift still applies).
+If the lower four bits of extended RCODE in DNS Message Header can not be used, the Field-value is `UNKNOWNRCODE###`, where `###` stands for the DNS message extended RCODE as Decadic value, with the lower four bits set to zero (i.e. the four-bit left shift still applies).
 If the extended RCODE has been computed completely and it is listed in {{IANA.RCODEs}}, its Name should be used instead of `RCODE###`.
 The Name is case-insensitive.